jeremiah-joh/dslibc/STYLE.md

 * Make function has up to 7 local variables.
 * Make function returns error when something went wrong.

-Only main function can violate these rules.
+Only the main function can violate these rules.

 Put return type and modifier on top of function name.